 Principles for the FIT Web

-1. Official pages on the FIT web must be related to the mission, goals, and functions of FIT.
+1. Pages on the FIT website must be related to the mission, goals, and functions of FIT.

-5. The Office of Communications and External Relations coordinates FIT web development and determines placement of official pages in the FIT web structure.
-The Office of Office of Communications and External Relations periodically reviews official pages for compliance to FIT established rules and regulations.
-The authority of the Office of Office of Communications and External Relations over content and design in the FIT web structure parallels its authority over printed publications of the college.
+5. The Office of Communications and External Relations coordinates FIT web development and determines placement of pages in the FIT web structure.
+The Office of Communications and External Relations regularly reviews pages for compliance to FIT established rules and regulations.
+The authority of the Office of Communications and External Relations over content and design in the FIT web structure parallels its authority over printed publications of the college.

-6. Working in coordination with the Office of Office of Communications and External Relations and within college policies for the web, each Vice President determines how the units of his or her division are to use the FIT web structure to carry out its official responsibilities.
+6. Working in coordination with the Office of Communications and External Relations and within college policies for the web, each vice president determines how the units of his or her division are to use the FIT website to carry out official responsibilities.

-9. FIT web pages must display information on the ownership of the site, including a contact name with email address.
+9. FIT webpages should display information about the ownership of the pages, including a contact name with email address and/or phone number.

-10. The FIT web may not be used for commercial “for-profit” purposes.
-The use of the FIT web to promote the not-for-profit activities of the college, i.e., the sale of books and exhibition catalogs by the Museum, will be determined by the college on a case-by-case basis.
+10. The FIT website may not be used for commercial for-profit purposes.
+The use of the FIT website to promote the not-for-profit activities of the college, i.e., the sale of books and exhibition catalogs by the Museum, will be determined by the college on a case-by-case basis.